liamhackett/smartbrain/README.md

 If you switch models you are able to upload a photos containing celebrities and the AI will display the names of the celebrities identified in the pictures.

 To set up.
+The server for this site is hosted on Heroku.

+If you want to run this yourself and edit it

 1. run npm install

-2. Create a secrets.js file in src and put: export const PAT = "your personal access token";

-3. To start development server: npm run start
+2. To start development server: npm run start

+3. Upload to github pages to host front end